 Despite the scaffolding, it's easy to see the basic structure, which has served as a model for stadiums around the world ever since.
 You’ll not be alone in appreciating it and during summer the combination of people and scaffolding can make a visit more like touring a contemporary building-site than an ancient monument.
 But visit late in the evening or early morning before the tour buses have arrived, and the arena can seem more like the marvel it really is.

 Originally known as the Flavian Amphitheatre (the name Colosseum is a much later invention), it was begun around 72 AD by the Emperor Vespasian.
-Inside, there was room for a total of around 60,000 people seated and 10,000 or so standing.
+Inside, there was room for a total of around sixty thousand people seated and ten thousand or so standing.
 Seating was allocated according to social status, with the emperor and his attendants naturally occupying the best seats in the house, and the social class of the spectators diminishing as you got nearer the top.
-There was a labyrinth below that was covered with a wooden floor and punctuated at various places for trap doors that could be opened as required, and lifts to raise and lower the animals that were to take part in the games.
+There was a labyrinth below that was covered with a wooden floor and punctuated at various places with trapdoors that could be opened as required, and lifts to raise and lower the animals that took part in the games.
 The floor was covered with canvas to make it waterproof and the canvas was covered with several centimetres of sand to absorb blood; in fact, our word “arena” is derived from the Latin word for sand.

 Daily: mid-Feb to mid-March 8.30am–5pm; mid- to end March 8.30am–5.30pm; April–Aug 8.30am–7.15pm; Sept 8.30am–7pm; Oct 8.30am–6.30pm; Nov to mid-Feb 8.30am–4.30pm; last entry 1hr before closing.

 €12 combined ticket with Forum and Palatine Hill, valid for two days; first Sun of the month free.